 1. Define the Purpose and Goals

-Start by clarifying the main objectives of your hackathon.
-What specific challenge or opportunity are you hoping to address?
-Align the theme of the hackathon with your company’s strategic goals, whether it’s generating new product ideas, improving customer service processes, or boosting cross-departmental collaboration.
-Defining clear goals will provide direction for participants and help them stay focused on producing relevant solutions.
+Align the theme of the hackathon with your company’s strategic goals, whether that involves generating new product ideas, improving customer service processes, or strengthening cross departmental collaboration.
+Defining clear goals provides direction for participants and helps them stay focused on developing relevant, high impact solutions.

 2. Choose the Right Audience and Participants

-Consider who will participate in the hackathon: will it be open to internal teams only, or will you invite external participants?
-Decide whether it’s best suited for a specialized audience, such as developers and data scientists, or a mix of roles to encourage diverse perspectives.
-For broader innovation goals, interdisciplinary teams often yield more creative ideas.
+Decide whether the hackathon is best suited for a specialized group, such as developers and data scientists, or a mix of roles to encourage diverse perspectives.
+For broader innovation objectives, interdisciplinary teams often generate more creative, well-rounded solutions.

 3. Establish the Scope and Timeline